-L. Deferred Outflows/Inflows of Resources
+K. Deferred Outflows/Inflows of Resources

 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
-This separate financial statement element represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expenses/expenditure) until then.
+This separate financial statement element represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expenses/expenditures) until then.
 The Authority does not have an item that qualifies for reporting in this category.

 In addition to liabilities, the statement of financial position will sometimes report a separate item for deferred inflows and resources.
 This separate financial statement element represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The Authority had \$51,519 that qualifies for reporting in this category (see Note 4).
+The Authority does not have an item that qualifies for reporting in this category.
+See Note 4 for additional information.

-M. Net Position
+L. Net Position

-Net position comprises the various net earnings from operations, non-operating revenues, expenses and contributions of capital.
+Net position comprises the various net earnings from operations, non-operating revenues, expenses, and contributions of capital.
 Net position is classified in the following categories:

 - Net Investment in Capital Assets Consists of all capital assets, net of accumulated depreciation and reduced by the outstanding balances of any bond or other borrowings that are attributable to the acquisition, construction, or improvement of those assets. - Restricted Net Position Consists of external constraints placed on the net position used by creditors, grantors, contributors, laws, or regulations of other governments or constraints imposed by law through constitutional provisions or enabling legislation.
-The Authority has deposits of \$72,563 in a debt service reserve account that is considered restricted (Note 6). - Unrestricted Net Position Consists of all other items that are not included in the above categories.
+In compliance with the terms of Rental Revenue Bond 2016, the Authority has deposits of \$72,563 in a debt service reserve account that is considered restricted.
+See Note 6.

+Unrestricted Net Position - Consists of all other items that are not included in the above categories.